 1. You seriously didn’t eat enough today.

-Sometimes our portions are off, sometimes the balance (every meal needs an appropriate amount of fat, protein and vegetables), sometimes the day gets away from us and we forget lunch.
-If this is you, fixing your fueling issues will greatly decrease your need to munch before dinner.
+Sometimes our portions are off, sometimes the balance of food composition (every meal needs an appropriate amount of fat, protein and vegetables), sometimes the day gets away from us and we forget lunch (As a personal trainer in amarillo, I have heard this as the main excuse from my most busy clients).
+If this is you, altering the balance of your fueling issues will greatly decrease your need to munch before dinner.
+You’ll arrive home still feeling satisfied and skip the pantry.

 2. Your meals were unbalanced throughout the day.